-The course will draw examples and case studies from various countries and different thematic areas including poverty, inequalities, sustainability, human capital, the environment, and peace and justice institutions.
+The course will draw examples and case studies from various countries and different thematic areas including poverty, inequalities, education, healthcare, environmental protection, sustainability, and peace and justice institutions.

 On successful completion of the course, a student should be able to demonstrate the ability to: